Simon Denny (artist)

 Simon Eric Denny (born 1982) is a contemporary artist based in Berlin.
 He represented New Zealand at the 2015 Venice Biennale.
 Since 2018 he is a professor for time based media at the HFBK Hamburg.

 Early life and education

-Born in Auckland, Denny studied at the University of Auckland’s Elam School of Fine Arts from 2001 to 2005 and Meisterschule, Städelschule, Frankfurt am Main from 2007 to 2009.
+Born in Auckland, Denny studied at the University of Auckland’s Elam School of Fine Arts from 2001 to 2005 and at the Städelschule in Frankfurt am Main under Willem de Rooij from 2007 to 2009.

 Career

 Denny makes sculptures and installations that take his research into the practices and aesthetics of technology companies and products as their starting point.
 His subject matter has included the redesign of the New Zealand passport, German technology conferences, and internet entrepreneur Kim Dotcom.

 Denny has produced three exhibitions under the title The Personal Effects of Kim Dotcom, in which the artist presented replicas and stand-ins for the items seized from Kim Dotcom's home in a raid carried out by New Zealand Police.
 The exhibition was first presented at Museum moderner Kunst Stiftung Ludwig Wien (mumok) in Vienna in 2013, then recreated at Firstsite in Colchester and the Adam Art Gallery in Wellington in 2014.

 In 2015 Denny had his first major American solo museum show, The Innovator's Dilemma at MoMA PS1.
 In November 2015 his solo exhibition Products for Organising opened at the Serpentine Gallery in London.
 Denny is represented by Galerie Buchholz.
 Denny entered into cryptoart in 2021.

 Denny was also a founding member of the Auckland artist-run gallery Gambia Castle.